 And if this sounds like a condition you might suffer from, I’d definitely recommend staying at one of Cozumel’s iconic dive hotels.
 They understand your kind.

-So, for all of these reasons, it’s nice to know that Cozumel also has plenty of opportunities for good shore diving.
-Just one more reason we’re all so bullish on Cozumel diving.
+So, for all of these reasons, it’s nice to know tha there are plenty of opportunities for good Cozumel shore diving.
+Just one more reason we’re all so bullish on Cozumel diving, overall.

 Now let’s move on to what to keep in mind before you venture out.